-☐ It is a priority to guarantee sustainable conditions that will permanently establish gender equality as a value, leading to a systemic institutional change.
-Furthermore, it is important to promote, as a regular practice, the deployment of gender equality actions and to address gender biases.
+Any positive structural change in an institution should turn irreversible.
+Thus, it is a priority to guarantee sustainable conditions that will permanently establish gender equality as a value, leading to a systemic institutional change.
+Furthermore, it is important to promote, as a regular practice, the deployment of gender equality actions and to address gender biases in the ICM.

-To promote the institutionalization and resilience of gender equality, this measure proposes an intervention with a double and joint approach: a) promote the Equality Task Force (ETF) as a reference mechanism concerning gender issues, and b) promoted the GEP as the institutional tool that incorporates transformative actions into the organization, aligned with the full commitment and compliance of gender equality principles.
+To promote the institutionalization and resilience of gender equality, this measure proposes an intervention with a double and joint approach: Promote the Equality Task Force (ETF) as a reference mechanism concerning gender issues; and promoted the GEP as the institutional